edanalytics/startingblocks_oss/docs/sbe-functions.md

 Example output:

+    {

+        "statusCode": 200,
+        "body": "Command Pending"

+    }
 ### Keygen

 This action generates the keys for use with the AdminAPI.
-The generated keys have been loaded into the AdminAPI database are ready to use.
+The generated keys have been loaded into the AdminAPI database and are ready to use.

 ---